msftrobiro/SAPonAzure/documentation/ansible/system-design-deployment/app/prepare-ini.md

 1. Connect to your target VM as the `root` user;
 1. Set the root user password to a known value as this will be required to access SWPM;
-1. Mount the `sapbits` container to your target VM.
-This process is documented on the [Microsoft Azure Website](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-how-to-mount-container-linux);

-   **Note:** The following instructions assume you have mounted the container as `/mnt/sapbits`.

 1. Make and change to a temporary directory:

    `mkdir /tmp/workdir; cd $_`